CONABIO/madmex-tutorials/eng/standalone/rapideye_processing.md

 * Images of each region of the ESRI shapefile registered in the database that fulfill the requisite of the defined buffer

-* Register the algorithm and leyend in the database.
+* Register the algorithm and legend in the database.

 * Training data in the filesystem and also needs to be registered in the database.